jackdp/JPPack/Readme.md

 ### TJppComboBox

-An edit component derived from `TCustomEdit`.
+An edit component derived from `TCustomComboBox`.

 Additional properties: